 Install the AMP HTML validator command-line tool by running the following command: npm install -g amphtml-validator.

-After installing the command-line tool, run the following command after replacing
+After installing the command-line tool, run the following command after replacing it with your file containing the AMP email content.

 amphtml-validator --html_format AMP4EMAIL <amphtml file>